 - ADA-compliant sidewalks, ramps, and crosswalks;

 As part of the project, the Olivet United Methodist Church parking lot at the corner of 3rd Avenue and Fleetwood Street was improved and will be made available to train passengers.

 The streetscape design was completed in February 2017 and construction began in July.
 By November, most curb, sidewalk, and ramp construction was complete, and the street and church parking lot were repaved.
 3rd Avenue completely re-opened to traffic before Thanksgiving 2017.
 In December contractors installed benches, trash receptacles, bicycle racks, and street lights.

 Remaining tasks--including traffic signal work and permanent road striping--are slated to be complete by mid-2018.
-The church parking lot is expected to open to train passengers in Spring 2018 following completion of line striping and electrical work for lighting and security cameras, and a formalized parking plan by the City.
+The church parking lot is expected to open to train passengers in Spring 2018 following completion of line striping, electrical work for lighting and security cameras, and a formalized parking plan by the City.